 I don’t know who wrote this quote, but damn, he or she was absolutely right.

-Who are you leaning in?
+Who are you dependent on?

 That breakup shouldn’t have been so terrible.
 What was terrible was that I felt alone, I couldn’t rely on myself, and that was the problem.